 The legal foundation for Trump's tariff strategy collapsed on February 20 when the Supreme Court ruled 6-3 that IEEPA does not authorize tariffs.
 The decision voided both the 25% Iran secondary levy and other emergency-based duties on China.
 Trump signed a 10% global replacement under Section 122 of the Trade Act within hours, dropping China's effective rate from 47% to about 35%.

-Eight days later, the U.S. and Israel launched Operation Epic Fury against Iranβa conflict that has since reshaped every trade negotiation.
+Eight days later, the U.S. and Israel launched Operation Epic Fury against Iran.
 Trump threatened 50% tariffs on China in April over alleged weapons sales to Tehran, and Treasury sanctioned a major Chinese refinery and 40 shipping firms tied to Iran's oil trade.
-The two sides enter their May 14-15 Beijing summit with Iran's aftermath competing for space on an agenda already crowded with tariffs and rare earths.
+The two sides enter their May 14-15 Beijing summit with Iran's aftermath, tariffs, and rare earths on the agenda.

 Why it matters